“Time is on your side.” Jerry Ragovoy

 Consider eliminating real time management and transfer part of those savings to lower goals on conformance to improve employee experience.

-I invite you to use our free tool at the following link Schedule Adherence Goal Setting to help you calculate the goals for adherence and for conformance that would better suit your environment under a more employee-friendly approach that still ensures you deliver the best customer experience at the lowest cost.
+I invite you to use our free tool Schedule Adherence Goal Setting to help you calculate the goals for adherence and for conformance that would better suit your environment under a more employee-friendly approach that still ensures you deliver the best customer experience at the lowest cost.

 Balancing customer experience, employee satisfaction and shareholder satisfaction remains an art and a science.